 Many companies still use structured or panel interviews.
 While these methods aren’t bad, they’re not exactly the best way to identify diamonds in the rough.

 Enter the STAR method!
-This technique saves hiring managers from guessing games by focusing on real-world scenarios showcasing problem-solving and teamwork skills.
+This technique eliminates guesswork for hiring managers by focusing on real-world scenarios that showcase problem-solving and teamwork skills.

 With STAR (Situation, Task, Action, Result), you’ll gain clear insights into how candidates handle challenges.
 This technique emphasizes concrete experiences over abstract abilities or hypothetical responses.

-Experts say STAR is an excellent method for identifying problem-solving skills, decision-making processes, and adaptability under pressure.
+Experts say STAR is an excellent method for assessing problem-solving skills, decision-making, and adaptability under pressure.

 While the STAR method is effective, a combination of interview techniques is used for a comprehensive evaluation.
-Consider incorporating job simulations, work sample tests, or even short-term project assignments to gain practical insights into a candidate’s abilities.
+Consider incorporating job simulations, work-sample tests, or short-term project assignments to gain practical insights into a candidate’s abilities.

 Additionally, behavioral interviews and situational judgment tests can provide a well-rounded view of a candidate’s potential performance.
 Remember that different roles may require different interview approaches, so tailor your techniques to that specific position.